xirsoi/xirsoi.github.io/_posts/2020-02-14-write-better-test-cases.md

 ---
 layout: post
 title: "Write Better Test Cases"
-date: 2021-01-01 08:00:00-0600
+date: 2021-02-14 08:00:00-0600
 categories: software testing
 tags: manual-testing
 excerpt: Learn some general advice for writing good manual test cases, examples included!
 ---

-Writing test cases can be hard, but it can also be easy! *If* you know the right stuff.
+Writing test cases can be hard, but it can be easier *if* you know the right stuff.
 During this article we'll imagine we are writing test cases for a hypothetical catalog management system for a library.

 ## Keep Tests Small, Focused, and Clear